gazebo-web/fuel-server/README.md

 ## AWS RDS

-There are two mysql databases hosted on Amazon.
+There are two MySQL databases hosted on AWS RDS.

 1. `gz-fuel-production`: The production database.

-   * Endpoint: gz-fuel-production.cpznmiopbczj.us-east-1.rds.amazonaws.com:3306
+   * **Endpoint**: gz-fuel-production.cpznmiopbczj.us-east-1.rds.amazonaws.com:3306

 1. `gz-fuel-staging`: The development and testing database.
 You can write tests that will run on bitbucket pipelines against this database.
 Make sure to clean the database up after each test.

-   * Endpoint: gz-fuel-staging.cpznmiopbczj.us-east-1.rds.amazonaws.com:3306
+   * **Endpoint**: gz-fuel-staging.cpznmiopbczj.us-east-1.rds.amazonaws.com:3306

 # Development